vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 We checked the link the error message mentioned...
 They have a commercial add-on to open PDF files higher than 1.4.

-Fortunately I played with ghostscript a few days ago and remembered that it could manipulate PDF files efficiently.
+Fortunately, I played with ghostscript a few days ago and remembered that it could manipulate PDF files efficiently.
 And Google gave us useful examples on stackoverflow.

 We implemented the new code in less than half an hour.
 The main logic was very simple: